YosefLab/mpra_featurization/README.md

 ```

 ### Modified sequences corresponding to hg19 coordinates
 Create the vcf file as above, but replace the `alt` column with your desired modification in sequence.
+Note that this only lets you modify the sequence in the middle (since that's where `pos` in the vcf points to).
 Create the bed file if coordinates are different length, otherwise use the `vcf_sequence_length` argument.

 ```
 Features = ['deepsea', 'deepbind', 'epigenetic', '5mer', 'encode_matrix', 'fimo_summary', 'polyA_polyT_GC', 'dna_shape', 'conservation', 'anonymize_tf', 'closest_gene', 'intron_exon_promoter']